-The Academy provides Fellows with access to the library and all available online resources as well as with an opportunity to present their research and to deliver a lecture to students and the public once they publish their research work with the Academy.Funding
+The Academy provides Fellows with access to the library and all available online resources.
+Also, Fellows have an opportunity to present their research and to deliver a lecture to students and the public once they publish their research work with the Academy.Funding

 - make a presentation on her/his research to an interested audience, organized by the Academy;

 - make a contribution to one of the following publishing outlets of the OSCE Academy in Bishkek: